 The Administrative Council is chaired by the President.
-The Council includes the Provost, the Vice Presidents, the Chancellor of the West Plains campus, the Chief of Staff and Assistant to the President, the Chief Financial Officer, the Internal Auditor, the Secretary to the Board of Governors, one college Dean, and the General Counsel.
+The Council includes the Provost, the Vice Presidents, the Chancellor of the West Plains campus, the Chief of Staff, the Chief Financial Officer, the Internal Auditor, the Secretary to the Board of Governors, one college Dean, and the General Counsel.
 When appropriate to the agenda for a particular meeting, others may be invited as guests.
 The Administrative Council discusses items of University-wide issues.